-where $\gamma$ is the correlation factor and (i,j,k) can be any permutation of (1,2,3). $\gamma$ is 1 in the case of fully-correlated noise, or -1 in case of anti-correlation.
-We will derive the propagation of the fully-correlated acceleration noise in section~\ref{sec:results}.
-The transfer functions for fully correlated and anti-correlated acceleration noise, fully correlated and anti-correlated adjacent (same \ac{S/C}) interferometer noise and fully-correlated optical path noise at the same telescope are also given (see tables~\ref{tab:summary_unsup_table_XYZ} and~\ref{tab:summary_unsup_table_AET}).
+where $\gamma$ is the correlation factor and $(i,j,k)$ can be any permutation of $(1,2,3)$. $\gamma$ is 1 in the case of fully correlated noise, or -1 in case of anticorrelation.
+We will derive the propagation of the fully correlated acceleration noise in Sec.~\ref{sec:results}.
+The transfer functions for fully correlated and anticorrelated acceleration noise, fully correlated and anticorrelated adjacent (same \ac{S/C}) interferometer noise and fully correlated optical path noise at the same telescope are also given (see Tables~\ref{tab:summary_unsup_table_XYZ} and~\ref{tab:summary_unsup_table_AET}).

-\subsection{Frequency planning -- Laser locking scheme}
+\subsection{Frequency planning --- Laser locking scheme}

-The inter-spacecraft separation distance varies in time due to orbital dynamics.
+The intersatellite separation distance varies in time due to orbital dynamics.
 As a consequence, the laser beam coming from the distant \ac{S/C} is frequency-shifted by about 10 MHz according to the Doppler effect.
 The laser frequencies used for the interferometric measurement are slightly offset.
 There is a time evolution of the beatnote between the two beams used to measure phase shift via heterodyne interferometry.

 The optical measurement system tracks the beatnote frequencies in the range of 5 to 25 MHz, which is not compatible with free running lasers and Doppler-shifted beams.
-To accomodate this constraint, we lock the lasers by controlling the frequency of a laser (therefore the beatnote frequencies) such that they remain equal to a pre-programmed reference value~\cite{FreqPlanGH}.
+To accomodate this constraint, we lock the lasers by controlling the frequency of a laser (therefore the beatnote frequencies) such that they remain equal to a preprogrammed reference value~\cite{FreqPlanGH}.
 We use the \ac{RFI} measurement to phase-lock a laser with its adjacent laser in the same \ac{S/C} (local locking), and the \ac{ISI} signal to lock the local laser to the distant laser (distant locking).
 In the end, 5 of 6 lasers will be locked on the primary laser.
 In this study, we assume that laser frequency control works perfectly so the locking beatnote offset, laser frequency offset plus the Doppler shift if it is distant locking, is exactly equal to the desired value.
-We also do not consider the beatnote offset in the \ac{IFO} measurement, as discussed in subsection \ref{sec:lisa-model:ifo-measurement}.
-The constraint equation of the beatnote fluctuation is used without filter since the laser locking control loop operates at high frequency before measurements are filtered and downsampled ~\cite{PhDHartwig}.
+We also do not consider the beatnote offset in the interferometric measurement, as discussed in Sec.~\ref{sec:lisa-model:ifo-measurement}.
+The constraint equation of the beatnote fluctuation is used without filter since the laser locking control loop operates at high frequency before measurements are filtered and downsampled~\cite{PhDHartwig}.